ATK Mohun Bagan beat Bengaluru FC 2-0 in AFC Cup group match | Sports-Games

 ATK Mohun Bagan began their AFC Cup campaign in style with an easy 2-0 win over another Indian club Bengaluru FC in a Group D match here on Wednesday.

-Bengaluru, who made it to the group stage after defeating Club Eagles of Maldives 1-0 in the play-off here on Sunday, Bashundhara Kings of Bangladesh in their next match, also on Saturday.
+Bengaluru, who made it to the group stage after defeating Club Eagles of Maldives 1-0 in the play-off here on Sunday, will play Bashundhara Kings of Bangladesh in their next match, also on Saturday.

 Only the winners of the four-team group will qualify for the Inter-zone playoff semifinals.